chorman0773/cargo-native-install/README.md

     - For binary targets, this defaults to "=rwx".
     - For all library targets, this defaults to "=rw".
 - `installed_path`: The path to the installed file.
 If it starts with the name of a install directory (like prefix, exec_prefix, or bindir), enclosed in either `<>`, `@@` or `${}` (as `<prefix>`, `@exec_prefix@`, or `${bindir}`), it will be replaced with that directory.
 Otherwise, if it's a relative path, it is resolved by the `install_dir`.
 By default, this is the name of the target file.
-    - A path which starts with any ASCII identifier that ends in `dir` enclosed within `<>`, `@@`, or `${}`
+    - A path which starts with any ASCII identifier that ends in `dir` enclosed within `<>`, `@@`, or `${}` which is not substituted as above is reserved.
 - `target_file`: The file in the source directory, relative to `Cargo.toml`.
 By default, this is the file built for this target by cargo.
 Must exist for non-generated targets that do not have `directory` set.
 - `installed_aliases`: After installing the target, create a symbolic link to it with each of the given names.
 - `exclude`: If set, disable this target.
 If set, all other options are ignored.

 For `run` targets, the `target_file` must be an executable program.
 It is executed with no parameters, and in the `install_dir` if explicitly specified (otherwise in the current directory).
 An environment variable is set for each of the installation directories to the specified one, as absolute paths.
 - Any environment variable that is an ascii identifier that ends in `dir` is reserved for future use.
-Such variables may be expected by `run` targets to be an absolute path name if defined, but make no further assumptions
+Such variables may be expected by `run` targets to be an absolute path name if defined, but such targets may make no further assumptions about the existance or content of such environment variables
-- The environment variables
-Additionally, the verbose flag is passed into the program by setting the `verbose` environment variable to `1`.
+Additionally, the verbose flag is passed into the program by setting the `_VERBOSE` environment variable to `1`.
 Note that no requirement is specified that this environment variable be respected, or even meaningful to the program.

 All environment variables set for `run` targets are also set when invoking `cargo` for `cargo-native-install --build` and `--build-only`.

 The meaning of exit codes from a run target are as follows:
 - `0`: successful execution, no report, continue installing
+- `1`: Error execution, report error, installation fails.
-- `2`: error execution, report error, continue installing (not fatal)
+- `2`: Error execution, report error, continue installing (not fatal)
 - `10`: target skipped, report, continue installing
 - `20`: target skipped, no report, continue installing
-- `1`: Error execution, report error, installation fails.
 - Any other code: Reserved for future versions.
 Error execution, report error, installation fails
     - Such codes may be assigned further meaning in future versions. `run` targets should not return such a code.
 - If a run target is terminated by a signal, an error is reported, and installation fails.